krishaamer/green-filter-research/research/literature/design.md

 Ruiz-Pastor, L., Chulvi, V., Mulet, E., & Royo, M. (2022).
 A metric for evaluating novelty and circularity as a whole in conceptual design proposals. *Journal of Cleaner Production*, *337*, 130495. <https://doi.org/10.1016/j.jclepro.2022.130495>

 Stern, N. (2022).
 Towards a carbon neutral economy: How government should respond to market failures and market absence. *Journal of Government and Economics*, *6*, 100036. <https://doi.org/10.1016/j.jge.2022.100036>

+The Economic Times.
+(2022). *Climate change: Earth at 8 billion: Consumption not crowd is key to climate*. https://economictimes.indiatimes.com/industry/renewables/earth-at-8-billion-consumption-not-crowd-is-key-to-climate/articleshow/95526684.cms.

 Tiernan, H., Friedman, S., Clube, R. K. M., Burgman, M. A., Castillo, A. C., Stettler, Marc.
 E. J., Kazarian, S. G., Wright, S., & De Nazelle, A. (2022).
 Implementation of a structured decision-making framework to evaluate and advance understanding of airborne microplastics. *Environmental Science & Policy*, *135*, 169–181. <https://doi.org/10.1016/j.envsci.2022.05.005>